filip-ku/FoodPal/README.md

 Once it is working, you can try importing the project into your favorite IDE.
 Especially the client is a bit more tricky to set up there due to the dependency on a JavaFX SDK.
 To help you get started, you can find additional instructions in the corresponding README of the client project.

+# Nutritional Values

+The user is able to scale informal amounts of ingredients just like formal amounts.
+For example, scaling "a pinch" by 2 should show up as "a pinch (x2)".

+The program also supports the use of tablespoon as well as cup.

+The program converts teaspoon to tablespoon and tablespoon to cup automatically when scaling, similar to how 1000g gets converted to 1kg.
+(3 teaspoons = 1 tablespoon and 16 tablespoons = 1 cup)

+The value inputted into scale is also taken in mind when downloading the recipe.